gpopesc/wireguard-module-synology/README.md

 # Run using Synology DSM Task Scheduler

-1. Open Control Panel
+1. Open `Control Panel`
-2. Go to Task Scheduler
+2. Go to `Task Scheduler`
-3. Press Create -> User-defined script
+3. Press `Create` -> `Scheduled Task` -> `User-defined script`
-4. Give it a name "Install WG Modules"
+4. Give it a name like "Install WG Modules" and *uncheck* the `Enabled` checkbox
 5. Select `root` as the user
 6. The schedule tab can be ignored
-7. In task settings enter an email if you want and check Send run details by email (you will need email notifications to be configured in DSM)
+7. In task settings enter an email if you want and check `Send run details by email` (you will need email notifications to be configured in DSM)
 8. Paste the following user-defined script.
 Edit the option and temporary path as needed:

 ```